Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 “Sometimes something is so good you want to stand outside the theatre and tell everyone outside to come in and see it.
 This is one of those moments.
 Unmissable, first class, astonishing theatre.” – Brighton Source

-“Ultimately, this powerful, slick, and well-performed piece excels at creating an incredibly heartfelt and important story” – All The Dazzles
+“Ultimately, this powerful, slick, and well-performed piece excels at creating an incredibly heartfelt and important story” – All The Dazzle

 With reviews this good, surely it can’t be long before The BBC’s First Homosexual is on the road again.
 Stephen has hinted that there will be announcements about that coming soon, so if you missed it last time…